 - And then we find out what V'ger does to the "information" it collects.
 Poor Ilia!

-And if that's not bad, try being kidnapped by V'Ger: surrounded by an incredibly strong electromagnetic /lightning type force that shocks you and anyone who tries to help you.
+- And if that's not bad, try being kidnapped by V'Ger: surrounded by an incredibly strong electromagnetic /lightning type force that shocks you and anyone who tries to help you.
 And there's no time to cry out or to say goodbye to anyone you might care about ...

-"That unit no longer functions."
+- "That unit no longer functions."
 Brrr.

-V'Ger's energy weapon, which rather than blowing it's targets up or vaporizing them instantly, instead seems to methodically take it apart.
+- V'Ger's energy weapon, which rather than blowing it's targets up or vaporizing them instantly, instead seems to methodically take it apart.
 We see three Klingon cruisers get slowly disintegrated this way, followed later by a Starfleet space station which just happened to be in V'Ger's path, with one person in a space suit trying to get away.

 - And remember those 300-year old space probes?
-One of them is coming back, and it's dragging a giant machine thousands of miles long that is more than capable of rendering the planet Earth completely lifeless.
+One of them is coming back, and it's dragging a giant machine within a cloud millions of miles long that is more than capable of rendering the planet Earth completely lifeless.
 What's more, it's been sent by a race of machines that don't even perceive carbon-based organisms as living beings.
 V'ger is looking for God, and if it doesn't find it, it will nuke your planet.